 The terms refresh rate and frame rate are different from each other.
 The refresh rate defines the capability of displaying devices like TV, while the frame rate talks about the quality of the video source.

-Refresh rate shows the maximum number of pictures a TV has the ability to display per second.
+Refresh rate shows the maximum number of pictures a TV can display per second.
 On the other hand, frame rate gives the maximum number of frames the video source can provide for display per second.
 The word frame means the still pictures that make a video.
 As we know that each video is a collection of many still pictures.

 The Connection Between Refresh Rate And Frame Rate:

-For a better and smooth display of a video, it is necessary that the refresh rate of the displaying device must be equal to or greater than the frame rate of the video source.
+For a better and smooth display of a video, the refresh rate of the displaying device must be equal to or greater than the frame rate of the video source.

 Read: What Is Airplay On TV?